Mateng0228/Co-movement-Pattern-Mining-from-Videos/README.md

 By configuring the command-line parameters of the TCS algorithm and baseline algorithms appropriately, along with using the provided datasets, we believe readers should be able to reproduce the experimental results in the paper.

 ## Examples
-Here are some specific usage examples (still using SequenceAheadMining for demonstration):
+**Here are some specific usage examples (still using SequenceAheadMining for demonstration):**

-**1. Run the TCS algorithm on the "singapore" dataset, evaluate the detailed execution time, and write the results to "result/output.csv".**
+1. Run the TCS algorithm on the "singapore" dataset, evaluate the detailed execution time, and write the results to "result/output.csv".
 - **Input**:
 ```shell
 build/Project singapore 3 5 60 details